Siobhan Fahey

-Siobhan Maire Fahey (/ʃəˈvɔ:n ˈfa:hi/; born 10 September 1958) is an Irish singer whose vocal range is a light contralto.
-She was a founding member of the British/Irish girl group Bananarama, who have had ten top-10 hits including the US number one hit single "Venus".
-She later formed the Brit Award- and Ivor Novello Award-winning musical act Shakespears Sister, who had a UK number one hit with the 1992 single "Stay".
+Siobhan Maire Deirdre Fahey (/ʃəˈvɔ:n ˈfa:hi/; born 10 September 1958) is an Irish singer whose vocal range is a light contralto.
+She was a founding member of the British girl group Bananarama, who have had ten top-10 hits including the US number one hit single "Venus".
+She later formed the musical act Shakespears Sister, who had a UK number one hit with the 1992 single "Stay".
 Fahey joined the other original members of Bananarama for a 2017 UK tour, and, in 2018, a North America and Europe tour.

+She is the first Irish-born woman to have written two number one singles on the Irish charts.

 Early life

 Siobhan Maire Fahey was born on 10 September 1958 in County Meath, Ireland.
 She has two younger sisters, Maire (who played Eileen in the video of the 1982 song "Come On Eileen", a hit for Dexys Midnight Runners) and Niamh, a producer and editor.
 Her parents, Helen and Joseph Fahey, both came from County Tipperary, Ireland.
 Fahey lived in Ireland for several years before her father joined the British Army and the family moved to England, then to Germany for several years, and back to England when Siobhan was nine years old.
 When she was 14, she and her family moved to Harpenden, Hertfordshire, and, two years later, she left home for London and became involved in the punk scene of the late 1970s.